j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 ### 01 - Explore the Labyrinth

 For me, this is the clear one.
-When you run the program, the payload will be combined with `clear_registers` that let us only with an address in the register `RDI` that is the entry point of the labyrinth.
+When you run the program, the payload will be combined with `clear_registers` that let us with only a single address in the register `RDI`.
+This address is the entry point of the labyrinth.
 To check this statement, the image below shows an execution where the payload have multiple `\xcc` that throws a [SIGTRAP](https://en.wikipedia.org/wiki/Signal_(IPC)#SIGTRAP) in the debugger.

 ![Execution in pwndbg sending multiples `0xcc` as a payload.]({{ site.url  }}/assets/images/gctf-2022-misc-segfault-labyrinth-pwndbg-payload-breakpoint.png)